Pratt KS Electrical Service

 A Targeted Repair May Work When

-• One switch, outlet, fixture, or breaker is the clear failure point
+• One switch, outlet, fixture, connection, or breaker is the clear failure point

-• The circuit tests correctly after the repair
+• The circuit tests safely after the repair is completed

-• The panel has capacity and no unsafe conditions are found
+• The panel has capacity and no unsafe panel conditions are found

-• The wiring path is accessible and not heat-damaged
+• The wiring path is accessible and has not been damaged by heat or moisture

 Upgrade Or Replacement Is Smarter When

-• The panel is outdated, overloaded, corroded, or poorly labeled
+• The panel is outdated, overloaded, corroded, crowded, or poorly labeled

-• Glass fuses, unsafe splices, or damaged conductors are still in use
+• Old fuses, unsafe splices, damaged conductors, or questionable extensions are still in use

-• Breakers trip repeatedly under normal household loads
+• Breakers trip repeatedly during normal household use

-• New HVAC, appliances, shop tools, or additions need more capacity
+• New HVAC equipment, appliances, shop tools, outdoor equipment, or additions need more capacity

-• Storm exposure calls for better surge protection and grounding review
+• Storm exposure makes surge protection and grounding review a smarter investment

 Pratt Local Conditions

-Kansas Electrical Systems Need Storm And Load Planning
+Pratt Electrical Systems Need Load And Storm Planning

 Lightning Exposure